Breaking the Rules (Book 1)

 Remember Claire’s sister from The Earl’s Inconvenient Wife?
 This is her story!
 At long last, I’ll write about how Lilly was able to win Mr. Morris over after he gave up on her.

-A proper lady follows the rules.
+They say a proper lady follows the rules.
 She lets the gentleman take the lead.
 She obeys her chaperone.
 She is soft spoken and careful in everything she says and does.
 She doesn’t intrude into a gentleman’s business.
 And she most certainly doesn’t become the object of scandal.

 Nobody’s Fool (Book 2)